Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Methods

 \section{Methods}

-To enable the complex investigation of hyper-fine line centers of HCN on the absolute optical frequency with a high resolution, we completed an experimental apparatus, shown in Fig. \ref{fig-setup}.
-It consisted of three main parts: the widely tunable laser referenced to an optical frequency comb, the vacuum system optimized for the HCN fine-resolution pressure control, and the optical arrangement for saturated spectroscopy.
-Then the determination of the absorption lines' central frequencies was based on detailed scanning of their profiles by referenced narrow-linewidth laser in the saturated spectroscopy arrangement.
+We developed an experimental apparatus, shown in Fig.~\ref{fig-setup}, which allowed us to investigate the line centers' frequencies of HCN with high precision and absolute accuracy.
+Three principal parts of the setup were a) the widely tunable laser referenced to an optical frequency comb, b) the vacuum system optimized for the HCN fine-resolution pressure control, and c) the optical arrangement for saturated spectroscopy.
+For each investigated line, we used the precise control of the laser's optical frequency to scan over the line profile, record the amplitude profile of the third-harmonic error signal, and detect its zero crossing, which corresponds to the center frequency.